Akash Development Environment

 The only difference between environments above is how they set up.
 Once running, all commands are the same.

-Running through the entire runbook requires multiples terminals.
+).
+Running through either runbook requires multiple terminals.
 Each command is marked t1-t3 to indicate a suggested terminal number.

 Parameters